K0K0SHA/project_WPA3-PSK_hack/README.md

 have become, these frequencies can be subdivided into smaller frequency ranges called channels, or bands.
 The networks that are created through the use of 802.11 are known as WLANs, or Wireless LANs.
 WiFi.
 It should also be noted that BlueTooth uses 2.4GHz frequency range, but BT is not the focus right now.
 The bands of WiFi depend on which country you're in.
-Here is a frequency list for USA: https://en.wikipedia.org/wiki/List_of_WLAN_channels
+Here is a frequency list: https://en.wikipedia.org/wiki/List_of_WLAN_channels

 # Attacking WiFi